schauder/schauder.github.io/_pages/as-speaker.md

 ## The new kid on the block: Spring Data JDBC ##

 Spring Data is mostly known as a way to create Repositories as described in Domain Driven Design (DDD) for persistence technologies like JPA, MongoDB, Redis, and others.
+We now support another technology: JDBC.
-Soon there will be another technology supported: JDBC.
-Spring Data JDBC will be an opinionated library for persisting your data to a relational database.
+Spring Data JDBC is an opinionated library for persisting your data to a relational database.
-This talk will describe the current state of Spring Data JDBC, its features and the underlying design decisions, especially how the Spring Data team attempts to walk the tightrope of offering a DDD-based API and at the same time allow precise control of each and every SQL statement issued.
+This talk will describe the current state of Spring Data JDBC, its features and the underlying design decisions, especially how the Spring Data team attempts to walk the tightrope of offering a DDD-based API and at the same time allow precise control of each and every SQL statement issued to the database.

-After this talk, the audience will be able to make a well-grounded decision if Spring Data JDBC is the right tool for their specific challenges and what to expect from it.
+After this talk, the audience will be able to make a well-grounded decision if Spring Data JDBC is worth to look into for their specific challenges and what to expect from it.

-## Neues von Spring Data ##

-Dieser Vortrag ist eine Übersicht darüber, wie sich Spring Data weiterentwickelt hat.
-Welche neuen Features gibt es?
-Welche Verbesserungen wurden eingeführt?
-Zunächst werden die Neuerungen in Spring Data Commons, welches allen anderen Spring Data Modulen zugrunde liegt, vorgestellt.
-Anschließend gibt es ein Tour durch die Stores mit den jeweiligen Highlights: JPA, MongoDB, Neo4j usw.

-Als kleines Bonbon gibt es noch eine Einführung in Spring Data JDBC, das Nesthäkchen in der Spring Data Familie, welches zum Zeitpunkt des Vortrages hoffentlich in einer ersten Version verfügbar ist.

-## News from Spring Data ##

-This talk gives an overview of the latest development in Spring Data.
-What are the new features?
-Which improvements does it offer?
-We’ll start with improvements in Spring Data Commons, which is the basis of all other modules.
-Then we’ll take a tour through the various modules (JPA, MongoDB, Neo4J) covering the important changes.
-An important topic will be the reactive API.
-Finally, we’ll take a look a Spring Data JDBC, the latest addition to the Spring Data family.

 ## Kommunikation für Softwareentwickler und alle anderen. ##